Electron Interactions in Rashba Materials: Ferromagnetism

 \subsection{Manifestations of the ferromagnetic transitions}

 The FM state is, of course, associated with a net magnetic moment.
 This may be hard to detect due to, e.g., a domain structure (in presence of some uniaxial magnetic anisotropy).
-Moreover, the magnetic moment itself does not reveal the nature of the state and properties of its Fermi surface.
-Here we briefly discuss other observable manifestations of the FM transitions.
+However, in the presence of strong SOI it should give rise to the anomalous Hall effect.
+Below we briefly discuss other observable manifestations of the FM transitions.

 The first order transition between the isotropic PM state and an anisotropic FM state is associated with the jump in the electronic density of states at the Fermi surface.
 It may be detected thus through a measurement of the electronic specific heat.
 The onset of the anisotropy in the orbital space may lead to anisotropic behavior of transport coefficients.
 This issue requires a separate study, since its involves specific scattering mechanisms.
 The Lifshitz transition between the ellipsoidal and toroidal Fermi surfaces does not lead to a discontinuity in the density of states.
-It leads, however, to its nonanalitic behavior, $\nu(\tilde\alpha)=\nu - \nu_1 \sqrt{\tilde\alpha_3-\tilde\alpha}\, \theta(\tilde\alpha_3-\tilde\alpha)$, on the elipsoidal side of the transition.
+It leads, however, to its nonanalitic behavior, $\nu(\tilde\alpha)=\nu - \nu_1 \sqrt{\tilde\alpha_3-\tilde\alpha}\, \theta(\tilde\alpha_3-\tilde\alpha)$, on the ellipsoidal side of the transition.
 This may also lead to detectable features in the electronic specific heat.